fluthjs/fluth-doc/docs/en/guide/quick.md

 ## What is fluth?

-`fluth` is a Promise-like stream programming library that allows a `Promise` to publish data repeatedly.
-If you are familiar with `Promise`, you already know the basics of `fluth`!
+fluth is a Promise-like stream programming library that allows a Promise to publish data repeatedly.
+If you are familiar with Promise, you already know the basics of fluth!

 ```typescript
 // Promise can only publish once